-To further investigate the onset of superconductivity, we measured the ac susceptibility of both materials using a mutual inductance technique \cite{Zhang2023}.
-Both materials showed a large increase of the diamagnetic response at their respective bulk transition temperatures (Figure \ref{LYMI}), in agreement with previous reports \cite{Butch2011,Tafti2013}.
+A tip-induced enhancement of superconductivity is further ruled out by measurements of the ac susceptibility of both materials, using a mutual inductance technique \cite{Zhang2023}.
+These crystals were not treated before the measurements.
+Both materials showed a large increase of the diamagnetic response at their respective bulk transition temperatures (Fig. \ref{LYMI}), in agreement with previous reports \cite{Butch2011,Tafti2013}.
 However, a careful measurement of YPtBi revealed a small increase, $\sim$0.5\% of the change due to the bulk transition, which onsets at $\sim$3 K (Fig. \ref{LYMI}a).
-This may indicate that a small volume fraction of the sample turns superconducting at a higher temperature.
+LuPtBi showed a similar change, at around 5 K, over a background that is caused by thermal expansion (Fig. \ref{LYMI}b and \cite{supp}).
+This may indicate that a small volume fraction of both samples turns superconducting at a higher temperature than the bulk.

-The observation of a similar transition temperature for the vanishing of the superconducting gap in tunneling and a weak onset of inductive signal in mutual inductance points to an intrinsic origin of superconductivity that onsets at a temperature much above the bulk $T_c^b$.
-We envision two possible origins for the above observations.
-First, given our inability to make clean, atomically flat cleaves that are known to expose the (111) plane, the signals may alternatively be attributed to another compound, created during the surface cleaning, a combination of the HH elements, possibly combined with contaminants, particularly oxygen.
+The observation of a similar transition temperature for the vanishing of the superconducting gap in tunneling, and for the onset of an inductive signal in mutual inductance points to an intrinsic origin of superconductivity, that onsets at a temperature much above the bulk $T_c^b$.
+We envision two possible origins for the observations.
+First, given our inability to make clean, atomically flat cleaves that are known to expose the (111) plane, the signals may be attributed to another compound, created during the surface cleaning, a combination of the HH elements, possibly with contaminants, particularly oxygen.
 Superconducting compounds that may be formed this way are listed in Table~\ref{table}.
-While the $T_c$ of both amorphous and polycrystalline Bi are suitable, such compounds on the surface would generate similar transitions for both LuPtBi and YPtBi, inconsistent with the huge difference between the two compounds observed in STM measurements.
-We further note that LuPtBi and YPtBi are very similar chemically and structurally (lattice constants $a=6.58$\AA\ and $a=6.65$\AA, respectively \cite{Chadov2010}).
-Thus, any strained inclusion of a different compound on the surface would be expected to yield a similar gap.
+While the $T_c$ of both amorphous and polycrystalline Bi are suitable, such compounds on the surface would generate similar transitions for both LuPtBi and YPtBi, inconsistent with the difference in gap sizes and onset temperatures.
+We further note that LuPtBi and YPtBi are very similar chemically and structurally (lattice constants $a=6.58$\AA\ and $a=6.65$\AA, respectively \cite{Chadov2010}), suggesting that a strained inclusion of a different compound on the surfaces would yield a similar gap.
 Moreover, the similarity in the behavior of LuBi and YBi may rule this possibility out as well, particularly since they require pressure to exhibit superconductivity.